 Access your settings and other functions via links in the lefthand navigation of the Admin Console.
 In most cases, clicking one of these links displays a page with many settings and options arranged logically under a series of tabs that display across the top of the Admin Console screen.

-After clicking the Admin Console on the left sidebar, you’ll be taken to the Overview tab, where you’ll see charts and graphs that offer a quick snapshot of recent user activity and storage stats.
+After clicking the Admin Console on the left sidebar, you’ll be taken to the Insights tab, where you’ll see charts and graphs that offer a quick snapshot of recent user activity and storage stats.